B.S., Loyola University Chicago

 Though I learned many French songs and expressions from her as a child and certainly benefited from hearing her excellent pronunciation my whole life, my mom did not directly teach me how to speak French.
 She did, however, teach me how to be a dedicated and creative teacher.
 Her passion for teaching and for French language and culture were passed on to me, and I am so thankful.

 In many ways, I feel like MPA chose me — or at least, I got lucky!
-Teaching at MPA was a career change for me.
+Coming to MPA in 2002 was a career change for me.
 In first choosing a career, I fought my obvious teacher traits so I could be “different” from the oodles of teachers that make up my large extended family.
 We live and learn, right?
 After a few years of the corporate grind, I just knew it wasn’t for me.
 Through a thoughtful family friend and a stroke of luck, this job and this school found me, and I’ve never looked back.
 Now, choosing MPA each year is easy.
 This school is home.
 I love teaching French, I think the students here are awesome, and I truly adore Morgan Park Academy.

 What do you want your students to take away from having known you?